polarityjam/polarityjam/docs/Usage.rst

 Napari-Plugin
 -------------
-The following video shows how to install and use the polarityjam napari plugin:
+The following video shows how to install and use the Polarity-JaM napari plugin:

 .. raw:: html